EchoTeam/graphiti/README.md

 This application is meant to replace the web application that ships with Graphite.
 While it's great for getting introduced to the wonders of Graphite graphs, it left a lot to be desired for us, both in terms of style and functionality.

 We started talking to some smart people that were using Graphite in their own ways, and realized that the underlying API for graph access is pretty great.
 We started dreaming big for ways to generate graph links, came up with something useful right away, and hammered at it a bit.
+Aman (@tmm1) shared some Graph generation code they we're using at Github and we built an interface and toolset around it.
 We think Graphiti can be improved, so we wanted to open source it.

 ### Reference/Bibliography